Aidge ONNX tutorial#

 , Add

-and Div
+, and Div

-library in order to add the support for new operators.
+operations.
+In this section, we will explore how to interact with the aidge_onnx library to add support for new operators.
 This section will also showcase the use of MetaNodes.

 Creating a MetaNode#

-The first step is to reproduce the swish operation using a MetaOperator.
+The first step is to reproduce the Swish operation using a MetaOperator.

 , 1

-and beta
+, and beta

 .
-Then define each function Exp
+Then, we define each operation: Exp

 , Add

-and Div
+, and Div

 from math import exp